tomjoht/tomjoht.github.io/pages/general/analytics.md

 ---
 layout: page
-title: 2020 Site Analytics
+title: Site Analytics (2020-2021)
 permalink: /analytics/
 type: page
+last-modified: 2021-01-18
 ---

 If you're thinking of [advertising on idratherbewriting.com](/advertising/), it's important to get a sense of the traffic and analytics of the audience so that your ad not only has visibility, but visibility with the right audience.

-In 2020, idratherbewriting.com had 1,974,524 page views, or about 5,409 page views a day (225 page views an hour).
-More specifically, users created 1,207,264 sessions, with 1.64 pages per session and an average of 1:41 minutes per session.
+In 2020, idratherbewriting.com had 1,814,770 page views, or about 4,971 page views a day (207 page views an hour).
+More specifically, users created 1,195,729 sessions, with 1.52 pages per session and an average of 1:25 minutes per session.

 {{site.data.alerts.note}}For details about advertising spaces available, see <a href="/advertising">Advertising</a>. {{site.data.alerts.end}}